cosai-oasis/oasis-open-project/GOVERNANCE.md

-# CoSAI Open Project Governance -- DRAFT until approved by the PGB
+# CoSAI Open Project Governance

+_This document was approved by the CoSAI PGB, 22 July 2024._

 This document defines the Coalition for Secure AI (CoSAI) Open Project governance.
 This document changes infrequently by the process defined below.